contracourse/blogpage/content/docs/bart.md

 the posterior for that prediction will be larger.
 This is common in models with high levels of noise or when the data points are widely spread out.
-Therefore, it is important to consider the overall distribution of the target values and the model's accuracy when interpreting the size of the posterior I've chose a lower CI (90%) since the posterior distributions are getting larger the higher the unemployment rate goes.
-I've chose a CI of 90%, a lower CI results in less predictive values being captured by the model and resulting in a lower boundary or limit of the prediction range.
+Therefore, it is important to consider the overall distribution of the target values and the model's accuracy when interpreting the size of the posterior. <br> I've chosen a CI of 90% since the posterior distributions are getting larger with a higher unemployment rates, reflecting the high degree of uncertainty around these values.
+A lower CI results in less predictive values that are being captured by the model and resulting in a lower boundary or limit of the prediction range.

 ![plot-y vs y-hat](https://raw.githubusercontent.com/contracourse/blogpage/985cdbc3d4c208bb1341c45f020214089e3eab1a/static/images/plot_y_vs_yhat_2.svg)